Vishwa-NextTrialAI/demopyfile/README.md

 else:
-    print(num, "is not a prime number") whats wrong with clonning that part
+    print(num, "is not a prime number")

+whats wrong with clonning that part , lets try one more time